 (Pro-tip: if you're allergic to wool, you're allergic to lanolin so definitely don't use it.
 Regardless, it's best to test a little bit on your hand or arm before applying it on your nipples.
 Definitely not the spot you want to have an unexpected allergic reaction.)

 "Ever Heard Of A Milk Bleb?
 It's As Awful As It Sounds."

-For the uninitiated, a bleb is also known as a milk blister or a blocked nipple pore, and is the result of skin growing over a milk duct and milk filling up behind it.
+a bleb is also known as a milk blister or a blocked nipple pore, and is the result of skin growing over a milk duct and milk filling up behind it.
 You know when you get a blister on your foot after wearing strappy sandals, and then that blister fills up with liquid?
 It's kind of like that, only smaller and on your damn nipple.
 Worst part?
 The best way to break through it is to nurse through the pain until it pops.
 And until it does, it's just constantly rubbing against your clothes and making you cringingly uncomfortable.

 Now if you'll excuse me, I have to go throw up after writing about that.

 "I'm Leaking Through This Shirt As We Speak"